 What do the colors in art therapy and color therapy mean?
-The cheat sheet below will help you translate colors in art therapy and color psychology.
+The cheat sheet below will help you translate colors in art therapy and color psychology by using Beyond Art Therapy.
 This can also be used with Shelter House Therapy.

 Light blue is the color of meditation and peacefulness.
 It moves from the light to the darkness in color, symbolizing the daylight and the night sky.